 Camping and bunk accommodation are available to book on the conference site or you may choose to stay off site.

 For people with limited mobility, lower bunks can be booked in accommodation nearer to the auditorium.
 Please inform us of your special needs when you register for Summer School.

-Rooms in bunk accommodation is allocated by gender, but you are able to book all beds in a room if you want a room to yourself – e.g. individuals/couples/families/groups.
+Rooms in bunk accommodation are allocated by gender, but it is possible to book all beds in a room if you would like a room to yourself – e.g. individuals / couples / families / groups.

 Children under 3 stay for free, but you will need to bring your own cot.